primno/primno/website/docs/guides/configuration/workspace.md

 ---
 title: Setup workspace configuration of Primno
 sidebar_position: 1
-description: Setup the build, deploy, and serve configuration of your project.
-Link the entry points to the web resources of your solution.
+description: Setup the build, deploy, and start the dev mode of your project.
+Link your workspace to a web resource of your solution.
 sidebar_label: Workspace
 ---
 # Workspace configuration of Primno